-Here is a Selenium tip on CSS Selectors.
-This page describes some CSS rules and pseudo-classes that will help you move your XPATH locators to CSS, a native approach on all browsers.
+This page describes some useful Selenium tips on CSS rules and pseudo-classes that will help you understand how to convert your XPATH locators to CSS, a native approach on all browsers.

 A direct child in XPATH is defined by the use of a “/“, while on CSS, it’s defined using “>”